 With regard to the other attitude towards reality, namely, that it had an origin, the question very naturally arises as to how in a world that is everlasting there can be any cause or origin.
 And the answer is that each change of the way in which a being or thing manifests itself has its origin in time, as well as its cause.
-And this applies not only to each thing in the present world, but also to everything or being in the past and in the future.
-The qualities (guna) of the ultimate atoms of matter and the qualities of each individual being are perpetually changing the mode of their manifestation (paryaya), and the relation between things and between beings are perpetually changing; thus new things and beings are continually coming into existence and old things and beings continually going out of existence.
-Thus in a permanent universe is there origination of its modes of manifestation.
-The snow on the mountain becomes melted into water; thus there is the origin of the water and the destruction of the snow.
-But the substance (H2 O.) has remained in existence.
-Or, if a banquet is over and a dance has begun, there is the origin of the dance, and the banquet has gone out of existence, but the same individuals are present in new relations to each other.
-Or, if a nebula cools down and becomes a solar system, there is the origin of the solar system and the destruction of the nebula; the identical substance remaining in existence.
+And this applies not only to each thing in the present world, but also to every thing or being in the past and in the future.
+The qualities (guna) of the ultimate atoms of matter and the qualities of each individual being are perpetually changing the mode of their manifestation I(paryaya), and the relation between things and between being are perpetually changing; thus new thing and being are continually coming into existence.
+Thus in a permanent universe is there origination its modes of manifestation, The snow on the mountain becomes melted into water; thus there is the origin of the water and the destruction of the snow.
+But the substance (H2O) has remained in existence.
+Or, a banquet is over and a dance has begun, there is the origin of the dance, and the banquet has gone out of existence, but the same individuals are present in new relations to each other.
+Or, if a nebula cools down and becomes a solar system and the destruction of the nebula; the identical substance remaining in existence.